Quick answer

 Community and separate property

-- The separate property fraction for stock options (and similarly for restricted stock) looks at the period from the grant date to the dissolution date, divided by the period from the grant date to the first date the option is exercisable or the restriction is removed.
+Texas Family Code § 3.007(d) now gives clear formulas for employee stock options and restricted stock plans.
+In simple terms, the separate property fraction for stock options looks at the time from the grant date to the divorce date.
+It divides that period by the time from the grant date to the first date the option can be exercised or the restriction removed.
+The remaining share becomes community property.
+Restricted stock follows a similar approach.

 A personal story from Attorney Migliaccio

-I remember meeting a software engineer who brought a stack of grant notices and plan documents to my office.
-He was nervous and embarrassed, even though he was clearly successful in his career.
-Several RSU awards had different vesting schedules, and two option grants were still unvested.
 As we spread everything out on the table, I saw that some grants were issued before the marriage and others during the marriage.
 That timing was critical under the Texas Family Code.
 I explained how the community presumption works, how Section 3.007 uses time-based fractions to separate community and separate interests, and why unvested units often require an “if and when” approach tied to vesting.
-We then drafted decree language that covered each tranche and spelled out notice and payout steps.
-Months later, an award vested, and both sides avoided a tax surprise and a new dispute.
-Careful planning made a stressful situation manageable.

 Valuing complex assets

-it is often wise to involve an expert appraiser or financial analyst, especially when the options are deeply in the money, the stock is volatile, or there are numerous overlapping grants.
+It is often wise to involve an expert appraiser or financial analyst, especially when the options are deeply in the money, the stock is volatile, or there are numerous overlapping grants.
 Additionally, valuation should take into account:

 - Expected taxes (ordinary income and capital gains)